 This year we also created the Living Our Values Everyday ('LOVE') Awards, to allow colleagues to recognise those individuals who have gone the extra mile.

-Full details of how we engage with our colleagues is included on page 51 of the "Our People - We are healthier inside and out".
+Full details of how we engage with our colleagues is included on pages 32 to 39 of the "Our People - we are healthier inside and out".